 Understandably, your money only goes so far.
 What you can do is deposit half or a third of your disposable income into your emergency fund and the remaining funds into a separate savings account.
 This way, you can continue to grow your emergency fund while planning for other goals.

-Consider opening an online-only savings account for emergency funds.
-You can link these accounts to a brick and mortar bank, but since it takes a couple business days to complete a transfer, having an online savings account helps curtail impulse buys and needless withdrawals.
-This also means that you won’t have access to same-day cash in the event of an emergency, so take this into consideration before opening an online savings account.
-However, if you’re more concerned with minimizing impulse withdrawals than same-day cash, an online savings might be the way to go.
+If you’re more concerned with minimizing impulse withdrawals than same-day cash, online savings might be the way to go.
 Plus, these accounts usually earn a higher yield than other types of savings accounts, helping you get a higher return on your money.

 Hitting your goal of a three to six-month cash reserve doesn’t mean you should stop building your emergency fund.
 You don’t need to add as much to the account every month, but you’ll want to continue growing this account.
 You don’t want a single emergency to completely wipe out your funds.
 By continuing to add money to the account, you increase the likelihood of having a surplus once you take a big withdrawal.

 Of course, you can always borrow from your savings and pay yourself back.
 But even if you have good intentions, those funds might never make it back into your account.
-Therefore, tap your rainy day fund as a last resort.
+This is why I recommend a rainy day fund too.